StephenClearyFaithlife/Ananke/README.md

 ## Signals

+Ananke responds to `Ctrl-C` (if your container is run interactively) as well as `docker stop` on all platforms and container types.
+Note that for `docker stop` to work with Windows containers, they must have a base image *and* host running Windows Version `1709` or higher.

+### Signal Specifics

+Ananke listens to various signals based on OS:
+* Windows: `CTRL_C_EVENT`, `CTRL_CLOSE_EVENT`, and `CTRL_SHUTDOWN_EVENT`
-Ananke listens to `SIGINT` (`Ctrl-C`) and `SIGTERM` (`docker stop`).
+* Other: `SIGINT` (`Ctrl-C`) and `SIGTERM`

+These are all treated the same: as a graceful stop request.
 When one of these signals is received, the `AnankeContext.ExitRequested` cancellation token is cancelled.
 When this token is cancelled, your code should stop taking on new work.
 It should complete the work it already has and then exit.

-Both `SIGINT` and `SIGTERM` are treated as graceful stop requests.
-However, for both signals, Ananke will start a kill timer (see `AnankeSettings.ExitTimeout`).
+When a signal comes in, Ananke will start a kill timer (see `AnankeSettings.ExitTimeout`).
 If the application code has not returned within that timeout, Ananke will exit the process with exit code `65`.

 ## Logs